 The project started in November 2019 and Stage 1 completed the initial development and engagement stage but was temporarily halted in March 2020 by the Covid-19 lockdown and restrictions.
-Following consultations with the target audience and taking into account the consequences of Covid-19 restrictions, the project is hoping to restart with some amendments in early 2020.
+Following consultations with the target audience and taking into account the consequences of Covid-19 restrictions, the project restarted with some amendments in early 2021.

 - To engage existing groups in the community, voluntary and statutory sectors to participate in the project

 - To provide the necessary support, training, inspiration and connections for groups to get outdoors more, whether at the local park or a trip to the seaside

 - To support ‘taster green/blue sessions’ for staff and volunteers with their client group, to access the natural environment and connect with nature